rm3l/sck-issue-with-target-class-proxies/README.md

 ```

 ```
-# This test pod will not complete successfully
+# This test pod will not complete successfully because the application won't start
 helm test sck-issue
 ```